 Theanine, a natural component of tea, is known to increase brain levels of GABA, a calming neurotransmitter.
 1 There are modest amounts of it found in brewed green tea, possibly lending to tea’s tranquil yet stimulating reputation.

-Caffeine, as many of us know, is found in your typical morning cup of joe.
+Caffeine, as many of us know, is found in your typical morning cup of joe and a few other sources.
 It’s stimulating and boosts mental alertness, but can cause anxiety and jitters in some.
 2

 Combined, the two actually synergize 3 to bring you a clean, calm and lucid focus that is unparalleled by any other mundane drug or energy drink combination.